-Section 5.04 Application of the Student Conduct Code to Off-Campus Offenses
+Section 5.04 Application of the Student Code of Conduct to Off-Campus Offenses

-Student Conduct Code proceedings may be initiated against a student who engages in conduct off-campus that threatens the health and safety of any member of the campus community or in cases when behavior is alleged to compromise DCC or its surrounding communities' standards.
-A student, College employee, or community member having knowledge of the off-campus offense may file a report with the VP OF ACADEMIC AND STUDENT AFFAIRS.
-The VP OF ACADEMIC AND STUDENT AFFAIRS (or her/his designee) has discretion whether or not to adjudicate off-campus allegations.
+Student Code of Conduct proceedings may be initiated against a student who engages in conduct off-campus that threatens the health and safety of any member of the campus community or in cases when behavior is alleged to compromise DCC or its surrounding communities' standards.
+A student, College employee, or community member having knowledge of the off-campus offense may file a report with the DEAN OF STUDENT SUCCESS.
+The DEAN OF STUDENT SUCCESS (or her/his designee) has discretion whether or not to adjudicate off-campus allegations.
 Criminal proceedings notwithstanding, DCC may decide to investigate, and if the party or individual found responsible is a student (or was at the time of the incident) sanctions may be imposed.
 Disciplinary procedures set forth in this Code apply to charges initiated under this section.
 If the health and safety of the campus community can be protected through the criminal justice proceedings, the College may choose to defer Student Conduct Code charges until criminal proceedings are concluded.
 College officials will encourage reports of alleged criminal conduct to criminal justice authorities.
 Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.